Newfoundland outport

-This 1922 photo taken in Norway illustrates the fish drying procedure.
+This 1922 photo taken in Kristiansund, Norway, illustrates the fish drying procedure.

 Some Newfoundland outport fishing stages remained in 1971, after fresh fish markets had reduced the need for the drying platforms.

 An outport is the term given for a small coastal community in the Canadian province of Newfoundland and Labrador.
 Originally, the term was used for coastal communities on the island of Newfoundland, but the term has now been adopted for those on the mainland area of Labrador as well.